 Although it may seem obvious, aligning the style of your appliances must be consistent.
 Appliances for an industrial kitchen have to be big, bold, and well… industrial.
 Big steel appliances are a standard choice, but ensure that the subtleties between your appliances are the same.
 If you’ve gone with a dark brushed steel stove then your fridge, microwave, and other appliances have to follow the same tone.

 Remember, the key to the industrial look is to let the functionality be the focal point.
 To make sure that they aren’t blending into the kitchen, choose your accents accordingly.
 Soft tones and wood grain textures not only add to the aesthetic and create a sense of durability, but act as a point of contrast to really bring the eye to that big stovetop, or open concept shelving.

 Fit to the space with custom cabinetry

 Customizing your cabinetry is always an important aspect of the design, but consider utilizing the space to its full potential by building around the nooks in your space.
 The outcome will be more storage (which is always a bonus) and the return on investment will be worth it if you ever decide to sell, because the added details go a long way in making space feel custom.

 Kitchen islands are delicate balancing acts

-Personalizing an industrial kitchen island is another key function of the design – especially as a centrepiece where people gather, as a casual seating area, or a main cooking space.
+Personalizing an industrial kitchen island is another key function of the design – especially as a centerpiece where people gather, as a casual seating area, or the main cooking space.
 Pay attention to the dimensions so it serves these functions while balancing out the entire room.
-Additional drawers can built in for more storage, while countertop and leg finishes illustrate the look you’re going for.
+Additional drawers can be built in for more storage, while countertop and leg finishes illustrate the look you’re going for.